Humid temperate climate

 The humid temperate climate is a temperate climate sub-type mainly located at mid latitudes.
 It is characterized by humidity and rain throughout the year from oceanic influence.
 Although the term humid temperate climate is not used in the Köppen climate classification, this climate type may fall under the Cf classification, which indicates a temperate climate without a dry season.
-This climate is sometimes referred to as the oceanic climate, which is actually a sub-type of the humid temperate climate.

 Sub-types

-The humid temperate climate has several subtypes, classified by temperature.
+The Cf climate in Köppen classification has 3 subtypes, classified by temperature.
+The letter C indicates that the average monthly temperature for the coldest month is above -3 C and below 18 C.

 Humid subtropical climate (Cfa)

-The humid subtropical climate, like other subtropical climates, is characterized by a hot summer.
-It is also called the chinese climate or pampeano climate because it is found in the southeast of China and Argentina.
-The typical vegetation in this climate is subtropical forest.
+The humid subtropical climate, like other subtropical climates, is characterized by a hot summer, in which the average daily temperature in the warmest month is above 22 C.

 Oceanic climate (Cfb)

-The oceanic climate, also known as a marine climate, is characterized by warm summers and moderate winters.
-It is found on continental western coasts.
-The typical vegetation in oceanic climates is humid temperate forest.
+The oceanic climate, also known as a marine climate, is characterized by warm summers in which the average daily temperature in the warmest month is below 22 C. In addition, at least 4 months have a mean monthly temperature above 10 C. It is found on continental western coasts.The typical vegetation in oceanic climates is humid temperate forest.